Imagine spending your entire life worrying about nothing. If drilling is your

 an ever-lengthening piece of metal (sometimes kilometers/miles long) called a

 drill string.
-The string is turned by a kind of spinning
+The string is powered either by a motor

-collar called a rotary table, powered by a diesel engine, and
+itself powered by a nearby diesel engine, and

-typically spinning at over 100rpm (roughly how fast a clothes washer goes
+typically turning at over 100rpm (roughly how fast a clothes washer goes

 when it's spinning very slowly just before a really fast spin).
 At speeds like this, and great